haincz/filmbook/README.md

 4. Access to the most important information about the movie or series
 5. Search and automatic adding of a movie to the database if it does not exist (to do)
 6. Moble friendly (to do)

+## Data

+The film base communicates with the API https://github.com/haincz/api-rest-movies-directory

 ## Available Scripts